-- On-going reviewing of office policies to ensure that they are consistent with equalities legislation. - Seeking ways to change policies if they are out of line with equalities legislation through staff discussion and management decision making.
+- Continual reviewing of office policies to ensure that they are consistent with equalities legislation. - Seeking ways to change policies if they are out of line with equalities legislation through staff discussion and management decision making.
 The office identified and implemented a need to furnish electoral registration canvassers with basic instructions of how to complete electoral registration forms in the minority languages in Orkney and Shetland to take with them on canvass door-to-door visits.
 This helped to get completed forms back from a number of people.
-We identified a need to update and reword our annual Household Enquiry Form (HEF) to make the registration return process clearer; this resulted in online returns increasing from 13% to nearer 30% from 2015 to 2016. - Continuing to monitor any complaints to ensure that any equalities issues line up with equalities legislation.
-There has been one complaint which was reported to the Scottish Public Services Ombudsman in 2016 which was not upheld although some office interfacing with the public was addressed as result of this. - Creation and implantation of a Records Management Plan under the Public Records (Scotland) Act 2011.
+We identified a need to update and reword our annual Household Enquiry Form (HEF) to make the registration return process clearer; this resulted in online returns increasing from 13% to nearer 30% from 2015 onwards.
+We have continued to monitor this process up to 2019.
+In light of the proposed Canvass Reform due in 2020 we propose to only monitor this area meantime. - Continuing to monitor any complaints to ensure that any equalities issues line up with equalities legislation. - Agreement by The Keeper of Records to our Records Management Plan on 31st July 2017 under the Public Records (Scotland) Act 2011.
 This identifies and manages all records held, information processing, personal data retention and subsequent disposal of information and equipment.
+This continues to be monitored to reflect best practice. - Addressing all issues associated with the introduction of the Data Protection Act 2018 and the General Data Protection Regulations with effect from 25th May 2018 and continuously to 2019.